QUB-ASL/bzzz/SET_UP.md

 We recomend using Raspberry Pi OS (32-bit) bookworm as it the most recent version we have tested on.

+When switching on the Raspberry Pi for the first time there will be a short setup stage.
+For QUB students ask a member of the team what to set the password, for continuity across all our devices.

 ## Raspberry Pi Configuration
 To be able to access some of the GPIO pins properly the Pi must be configured.